-- The brake release switch affects both Joints #3 and #4.
-When the brake release switch is pressed in emergency mode, the brakes for both Joint #3 and Joint #4 are released simultaneously. - While the LED lamp is on, current is being applied to the manipulator.
+- The brake release switch affects Joints #3.
+When the brake release switch is pressed in emergency mode, the brake for Joint #3 is released. - While the LED lamp is ON, current is being applied to the manipulator.
 Performing any work with the power ON is extremely hazardous and it may result in electric shock and/or improper function of the robot system.
-Make sure to turn OFF the controller power before the maintenance work.
+Make sure to turn OFF the controller power before the maintenance work